JosephEoff/josepheoff.github.io/_posts/2019-06-14-Oscilloscope-Camera.md

 ![Screenshot of the D43 Camera](/assets/screenshot-D43Camera1.png)

 I'm not quite done, but it is functional.
+I have it connected to my old scope, but the software doesn't care what scope it is attached to.

+Have you got an analog oscilloscope?
+Well then, teach that old dog a new trick!

 Time, frequency, and voltage measurements are made using the on screen cursors, and it makes nice, neat pictures of just the display: